-For tax year 2018, tax base increased 4.53%.
-It is expected that the District's tax base will begin to moderately trend upward with modest increases of approximately 2% per year.
+For tax year 2019, tax base increased 5.82%.
+It is expected that the District's tax base will remain relatively static over the next few years with annual increases of approximately 5%.

 Property Value and Tax Levy History

 Property value is the dollar-value placed on land and buildings for the purposes of administering property taxes.
 The two commonly-used methods of valuing property in Wisconsin are "assessed" and "equalized".
 "Assessed" valuation is property value as determined by the local municipal assessor on January 1 in any given year.
 "Equalized" valuation results when the Department of Revenue applies an adjustment factor to the assessed value.
 The adjustment factor incorporates, among other elements, actual property sales in the municipality during the past year and is meant to ensure each type of property has comparable value regardless of local assessment practices.
 Residential and commercial properties located within the School District of Marshfield boundaries are assessed annually by the local assessor.
 The following table shows a comparison between Assessed Valuation and Equalized Valuation.